Characterizing Random-singlet State in Two-dimensional Frustrated Quantum Magnets and Implications for the Double Perovskite Sr$_2$CuTe$_{1-x}$W$_{x}$O$_6$: Abstract

 \section{Abstract}

 Motivated by experimental observation of the non-magnetic phase in the compounds with frustration and disorder, we study the ground state of the spin-$1/2$ square-lattice Heisenberg model with randomly distributed nearest-neighbor $J_1$ and next-nearest-neighbor $J_2$ couplings.
-By using the density matrix renormalization group (DMRG) calculation on cylinder system with circumference up to $10$ lattice sites, we identify a disordered phase between the N\'eel and stripe magnetic phase with growing $J_2 / J_1$ in the presence of strong randomness.
-The vanished spin-freezing parameter indicates the absent spin glass order.
-The large-scale DMRG results unveil the size-scaling behaviors of the spin-freezing parameter, the power-law decay of average spin correlation, and the exponential decay of typical spin correlation, which all agree with the corresponding behavior in the one-dimensional random singlet (RS) state and characterize the RS nature of this non-magnetic state.
-The DMRG simulation also opens new insight and opportunities for characterizing a class of non-magnetic states in two-dimensional frustrated magnets with disorder.
-We also compare with existing experiments and suggest more measurements for understanding the spin-liquid-like behavior in the double perovskite Sr$_2$CuTe$_{1-x}$W$_{x}$O$_6$.
+By using the density matrix renormalization group (DMRG) calculation on cylinder system with circumference up to $10$ lattice sites, we identify a disordered phase between the N\'eel and stripe magnetic phase with growing $J_2 / J_1$ in the presence of strong bond randomness.
+The vanished spin-freezing parameter indicates the absence of spin glass order.
+The large-scale DMRG results unveil the size-scaling behaviors of the spin-freezing parameter, the power-law decay of the average spin correlation, and the exponential decay of the typical spin correlation, which all agree with the corresponding behavior in the one-dimensional random singlet (RS) state and characterize the RS nature of this disordered phase.
+The DMRG simulation also provides insights and opportunities for characterizing a class of non-magnetic states in two-dimensional frustrated magnets with disorder.
+We also compare with existing experiments and suggest more measurements for understanding the spin-liquid-like behaviors in the double perovskite Sr$_2$CuTe$_{1-x}$W$_{x}$O$_6$.

 {\it Introduction.} Spin liquid (SL) is an exotic quantum liquid state realized in frustrated magnets~\cite{lacroix2013, balents2010, savary2016, Norman2016, ZYi2017}, which exhibits long-range entanglement and fractionalized excitations~\cite{wen1991, read1991, chen2010} and may have potential applications in quantum computation~\cite{kitaev2006}.
 After extensive search for decades, spin-liquid-like behaviors have been reported in frustrated antiferromagnets~\cite{savary2016, Norman2016, ZYi2017}.
 In particular, most of the SL candidates have been characterized as gapless spin-liquid states in experiment~\cite{Norman2016, fak2018, shimizu2003, yamashita2008, li2015tri, li2015, shen2016, paddison2017}.
 Nevertheless, theoretical studies have only established SL states in few highly frustrated models including kagome antiferromagnet and triangular-lattice Heisenberg models with competing interactions~\cite{savary2016, ZYi2017}.
 Only considering frustrated interactions may be insufficient to account for the widely observed spin-liquid-like behaviors in materials.